compoundingeffects/bigpictureschool/inorganic_chemistry.md

 Armed with these principles, chemists can predict how inorganic compounds will react and figure out how to make new ones.
 Some common reaction types include:

-- **Ion swapping**, where positive and negative ions trade partners — like a square dance at the atomic level
+- **Ion exchange reactions**, where positive and negative ions trade partners — like a square dance at the atomic level
-- **Precipitation**, where mixing two liquids produces a solid that falls out of solution
+- **Precipitation reactions**, where mixing two liquids produces a solid that can't dissolve and sinks to the bottom — like sediment settling in a glass
-- **Electron-transfer reactions**, like rusting or the chemistry inside a battery
+- **Redox reactions**, where electrons transfer between substances — like rusting or the chemistry inside a battery

 ## The beauty of the system